 Finding the right vendor for alternative data is really hard.
 Each has their own processes and schema, down to the format the datasets are provided in and the mode of delivery.
 Even if you’re buying access to a single data source, you may struggle to differentiate between those offered by different data providers — and getting it wrong can be an expensive mistake.
-If you’re looking for a data provider to be a one-stop-shop for all your data needs, the last thing you want to do is get locked into a vendor you can’t rely on.
+If you’re looking for a data provider for FinTech to be a one-stop-shop for all your data needs, the last thing you want to do is get locked into a vendor you can’t rely on.

 Ultimately, though, the best way to judge a data provider is on the data they provide.
 This data dictates the future success of your machine learning models.
 If you use data that’s subpar or unfit for purpose, it will put you in technical debt.
 You’ll create problems in your models that, inevitably, will have to be fixed.
 The further along the project you are, the harder that will be.
 That’s why it’s so important that you get the right data, right from the beginning.